crtez/is_wordle_harder_or_am_i_just_stupid/README.md

 An interactive visualization tool for exploring Wordle statistics.
 Track global averages, compare normal vs. hard mode performance, and analyze your personal Wordle journey through various charts and metrics.

+*Note: the chart is always one day behind, to prevent spoilers.

 ## Features

 - 📊 Multiple chart views including rolling averages and personal performance